CharleneMcKeown/learning-day/README.md

     <img src="./images/vscode.PNG" alt="Create Codespace" width=800px />

 Let's spend a moment exploring the menu.
-If you have spent time using VS Code before and are comfortable, feel free to skip to the next step - [Setup Hugo](#Step-2).
+If you have spent time using VS Code before and are comfortable, feel free to skip to Step 2 - Setup Hugo.

 todo.. vscode intro